The following illustration and story are from The Illustrated London News (London, England) of Saturday 27th December 1856:

 hourly chime and hourly strikes

-In October 1856, several British newspapers reported that the bell had been named after the Welsh politician and civil engineer Benjamin Hall (1802-67), who, as First Commissioner of Works and Public Buildings from 1855 to 1858, oversaw its installation; for example, the following is from The Times (London) of Wednesday 22nd:
+In October 1856, several British newspapers reported that the bell had been named after the Welsh politician and civil engineer Benjamin Hall (1802-67), who, as First Commissioner of Works and Public Buildings from 1855 to 1858, oversaw its installation; for example, the following is from The Times (London, England) of Wednesday the 22nd:

 (² The Great Bell was hung in New Palace Yard because the construction of the clock tower, which fell five years behind schedule, was only completed in 1859.)

-In October 1857, a crack appeared in the bell, as reported for instance by The Morning Post (London) on Monday 26th:
+In October 1857, a crack appeared in the bell, as reported for instance by The Morning Post (London, England) on Monday the 26th:

 Accident to “Big Ben.”—Our readers will hear with regret that an accident has occurred to “Big Ben,” which has deprived him of that voice and tone to which they had already become familiar, and which it was hoped would be heard for many years from the lofty clock-tower of the New Palace at Westminster.
 For some time past it has been the custom to toll the bell a short time at one o’clock on Saturdays.
 Yesterday the proceedings were commenced as usual, and after the hammer had struck the third time, it was found that the sound was not the old familiar E natural, but a cracked and uncertain sound.
 The superintendent of the works immediately gave orders for the suspension of the performance, and a close examination of the bell took place.
 No flaw could, however, be discovered in the first instance.
 The search was renewed, and a lighted candle was taken inside the bell, and while being moved slowly round, the outside was carefully watched; at length, to the dismay of all the persons present, light shone through the thick metal, and there was no further room for doubt that the bell was cracked.
 The “crack” in the bell rises perpendicularly from the rim or lower lip, to about halfway up the side, and it is directly opposite to the spot on which the bell was struck by the large hammer.
 For some time past grave doubts have been expressed as to the propriety of continuing the Saturday performances on the bell in the position in which it was hung.
 Situated at the foot of the clock tower, and surrounded by a close hoarding, the friends of “Big Ben” complained strongly of the unfair treatment to which he was subjected by being struck in a position where he had no room to develop his power, and not a few have considered that he was not struck fairly by the blows of the huge square and clumsy hammer which fell upon his metal side.
 Whether it be true or not that “Big Ben” was hung unfairly, or struck unfairly, the fact unfortunately is that his voice is for ever silenced, and not until he has been broken up, again melted and cast, may we expect to hear “his once familiar voice.”
 The accident occurring at the present moment is the more to be regretted, inasmuch as it was expected that a short time only would elapse before he would be placed in the belfry for which he was destined.
 Everything had been prepared for his reception in the lofty eminence of the “Clock Tower,” the “cradle” for carrying him up and the chains for hanging him were all ready, and Sir Charles Barry waited only the arrival of the four small bells for striking the quarter hours, when the clock, which in the factory of Mr. Dent has for months past been keeping the most exact time, would be put in its place, and “Big Ben” would be elevated to these regions where the boom of his mighty voice could be heard over the whole metropolis to proper advantage.
 The quarter bells are cast, and it was expected that by the meeting of Parliament the whole arrangements would have been completed.
 Several months must now elapse before the bell can be re-cast and placed in its position.

-The second bell was cast in 1858, but it, too, cracked; this cri de cœur is from The Observer (London) of Sunday 2nd October 1859:
+The second bell was cast in 1858, but it, too, cracked; this cri de cœur is from The Observer (London, England) of Sunday 2nd October 1859: